nssnikolas/kuka-youbot-driver/README.md

-# kuka-youbot
+# kuka-youbot-driver

-KUKA youbot packages.
-Updated for ROS Noetic.
+Driver for KUKA youbot.
+Updated for ROS Noetic)